kvqn/easyshell/packages/problems/data/problems/mdx-no-more/page.md

 1. Rename all `.mdx` files to `.md`, keeping their original filenames intact.

-2. Ensure no other file types are affected during the renaming process.
+2. Ensure no other filetypes are affected during the renaming process.